openactive/OpenActive.DatasetSite.NET/README.md

 ### Simple implementation

-> `RenderSimpleDatasetSite(settings, supportedFeedTypes)`
+> `RenderSimpleDatasetSite(settings, supportedOpportunityTypes)`

-Returns a string corresponding to the compiled HTML, based on an embedded version of `datasetsite.mustache`, the provided `settings`, and `supportedFeedTypes`.
+Returns a string corresponding to the compiled HTML, based on an embedded version of `datasetsite.mustache`, the provided `settings`, and `supportedOpportunityTypes`.

-`supportedFeedTypes` must be a `List<FeedType>`, which auto-generates the metadata associated which each feed using best-practice values.
+`supportedOpportunityTypes` must be a `List<OpportunityType>`, which auto-generates the metadata associated which each feed using best-practice values.

 `settings` must contain the following object: